OpenBluetoothToolbox/SimpleBLE/README.md

   Call CMake with `-DSIMPLEDBUS_GIT_TAG=<tag>` to override the default tag of the SimpleDBus repository.

+Alternatively, instead of specifying the repository and tag, the user can specify the path to a local version of the dependencies.
+This is done by specifying the additional command line arguments to the `cmake` command:

+  - `SIMPLEBLUEZ_LOCAL_PATH`
+    Call CMake with `-DSIMPLEBLUEZ_LOCAL_PATH=<path>` to override the default location of the SimpleBluez repository.
+  - `SIMPLEDBUS_LOCAL_PATH`
+    Call CMake with `-DSIMPLEDBUS_LOCAL_PATH=<path>` to override the default location of the SimpleDBus repository.

 ## Collaborating

 ### Coding & Naming Conventions